sdelamo/sergiodelamo.com/posts/safri-micronaut-corporate-sponsor.md

 # [%title]

-[Micronaut](https://micronaut.io) is an Open Source JVM Framework licensed via [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+[Micronaut framework](https://micronaut.io) is an Open Source JVM Framework licensed via [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 Often, we use Open Source products and we take them for granted.
 Moreover, our organisations use those open-source solutions to developer our products.
 The health of any Open Source solution, which we rely on, affects the health of our technology stack.
 Hence, it affects the health our products.
 How easy is to move them forward, how easy is to hire developers interested in the technologies we use.
 There are many way an organization can support an Open Source product: